shoui520/shoui520.github.io/docs/new-guide-preview.md

 Now imagine I wrote the **English** sentence "I am learning Japanese" but using *kana*, it would be:
 > "あい　あむ　らあにんぐ　じゃぱにいず"

 Of course, this is ridiculous and there is no reason why you would ever want to do that, but the point being: you aren't exactly able to do this with kanji without it being completely unreadable and incomprehensible.
-But why then, do we use kanji? **Because of words.**
+But why then, do we use kanji? **Because of words.** Words use kanji, and therefore...

-Kanji only make sense when they are used in vocabulary.
+Kanji only make sense when they are used in words.

 I repeat,

 <div style="border: 4px solid #333; padding: 10px; margin: 10px 0; border-radius: 10px; font-size: 30px; font-weight: bold; text-align: center;">
-  Kanji only make sense when they are used in vocabulary!
+  Kanji only make sense when they are used in words!
 </div>

 Every language has **a lot** of words, and different words have different meanings.
 Chinese, and Japanese for whatever reason decided they are going to use kanji to piece together different words and their different meanings.
 That is why there are so many of them and why you shouldn't let them scare you as they are meant to be learned along with the words that use them.
 After all... no one is going to think to front-load all the words before they learn how to read!
 That's ridiculous.